Become multi-lingual and study abroad

 What will I experience?

 On this course you will join a vibrant department where students have the chance not only to enhance their language skills, but also to use language in professional settings.
 You can study translation and interpreting, develop your professional communication skills and even obtain a TEFL qualification from the Trinity College London.
+You can also opt to follow a route through your degree that includes Initial Teacher Training (ITT).

 What opportunities might it lead to?